SubmergedSnake/adv/database/README.md

 You can run the container individually, as well.

-To do that, you first need to build the container from the image:
+To do that, you first need to build the the image:

 ```
 docker build -t adv-database .